 Protecting dental work and long-term wear

-Night guards are often recommended for patients who already have crowns, veneers, implants, or visible wear on the teeth.
-They do not stop every source of jaw discomfort, but they can help reduce repeated stress on the bite over time.
-We also often find these issues during routine dental cleanings and exams or when evaluating cracked teeth and existing crowns.
+Night guards are particularly important for patients with crowns, veneers, implants, or visible wear.
+They reduce repeated stress that cracks dental work and accelerates tooth wear.
+Issues are often spotted during routine dental cleanings and exams or when evaluating cracked teeth and existing crowns.

 Night Guard FAQs

-These are the questions patients ask most often when they are trying to figure out whether clenching or grinding is behind their symptoms and whether a custom guard is worth it.
+These are the questions patients ask most often when figuring out whether clenching or grinding is behind their symptoms and whether a custom guard is worth it.

 What are signs that I may need a night guard?